WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 ### [Click Here to Download the "Lab-DSX-ML.zip" file](https://github.com/WatsonDataPlatform/E2ELab/blob/master/GettingStarted/Lab-DSX-ML.zip)

-## Step 2: Create a Bluemix Account
+## Step 2: Create a Bluemix account

 You will need a Bluemix account.
 Follow the instructions in one of the sections below depending on whether or not you have a Bluemix account.